srsapireddy/OpenLANE_EDA/README.md

 ### Need for library characterization:
 1. Logic Synthesis: Convert functionality into legal hardware.
 The output of logic synthesis is an arrangement of gates that represent the original functionality described using an RTL.
 This is the proper connection of the gates to represent the original functionality.2
-2. Floorplanning: We import the netlist that we get from logic synthesis and decide the size of the core and the die.
+2. Floorplanning: We import the netlist from logic synthesis and decide the core and the die size.
 So the width and height of the core and die are dependent on the number of gates and their sizes.
-3. Placement: We place the logic cells in the chip in such a fashion that the initial timing is met.
+3. Placement: We place the logic cells in the chip to meet the initial timing.
-4. CTS: We want the clock signal to be spread to the logic cells simultaneously at an equal time.
-The buffers in the figure will take care of the clock signal has got equal rise and fall times.
+4. CTS: We want the clock signal to be simultaneously spread to the logic cells.
+The buffers in the figure will ensure the clock signal has equal rise and fall times.
 5. Routing: Routing the cells.
-There are certain properties of the cell that should be taken care of while routing.
+Certain properties of the cell should be taken care of while routing.
 6. STA: Here, we find the maximum achievable frequency of the circuit.

 ![library_2](https://github.com/srsapireddy/Images/blob/main/93.PNG?raw=true) </br>
 ![library](https://github.com/srsapireddy/Images/blob/main/94.PNG?raw=true) </br>

 * One thing that is common across all stages is GATES or Cells.
-The collection of these cells is referred to as library.
+The collection of these cells is referred to as a library.
 The EDA tool needs to understand are timing characteristics of the gate and how it is represented in a tool.

 ![librar#](https://github.com/srsapireddy/Images/blob/main/95.PNG?raw=true) </br>

 ### OpenLANE Placement
 * Placement takes place in 2 stages:
 1. Global Placement: Corse placement and there is no legalization.
-Legalization: The standard cell should be placed inside the standard cell rows, with no overlaps.
+Legalization: The standard cell should be placed inside the standard cell rows with no overlaps.
 We require legalization from a timing point of view.
 2. Detailed placement
 * Command: `run_placement`
 * Then global placement happens.
 In OpenLANE, the placement takes place using a half-parameter wire length.
 Our objective is to reduce the overflow.
 If the overflow value converges, we can assume the placement is right.